-Immediately, I went into a state of shock that turned off the emotional sector of the brain.
+Immediately, I went into a state of shock that turned off the emotional sector of my brain.
 Losing Gregory was too painful to deal with.
 I went numb.
 I could not process this tragedy through my mind.

 Another explained Gregory had driven out to the Bonnet Carre Spillway in St. Charles Parish, left a suicide note on the front seat of the car, locked the car, and sat on the side of the spillway levee where he had shot himself in the head.

 I studied these men’s faces, believing they had to be lying.
 Their features reflected confusion.
 They wanted answers to why this handsome young man of nineteen had ended his life.
-To them, he was simply a body that should not have been wasted.
+To them, he was a body that should not have been wasted.

 They continued talking, asking questions.
 I answered like a robot, without feeling.
 I said words but felt nothing.
 They asked about getting someone to be with me.
-I wanted to be alone—wanted them to go away, wanted them to go tell my husband Cliff at work.
+I wanted to be alone, wanted them to go away, wanted them to go tell my husband Cliff at work.

-I gave them the name of a close friend who lived nearby.
+I gave them the name of a friend who lived nearby.
 While we waited for her to arrive, they kept asking questions.

 “Was Gregory depressed?”

 “He was having trouble at school.
-But nothing that would cause him to do this.”
+But nothing that would cause him to do that.”

-“Has he recently broken up with a girlfriend?”
+“Had he recently broken up with a girlfriend?”